How to Trigger an Automation After Edits are Made

 - Create a campaign to send to your already active contacts.
 You could include any new information you would like to share in a newsletter.
 Please make sure to use the segment you just created as your audience.

 - Do not send the message immediately, instead schedule the campaign to send at a later time so you can complete the rest of the process and create your automation.
+The campaign will only be selectable as a trigger once it is scheduled.

 - Once you've scheduled your campaign, head over to Automations → New Automation and select the Start from Scratch option.